VladimirFyodorov/AccountingReact/README.md

 # Accounting app on React-Redux vfyodorov.ru

-Use acc.app.bot@gmail.com and test_user as email and password to login into vfyodorov.ru and check project.
+Use acc.app.bot@gmail.com and test_user as email and password to login into https://vfyodorov.ru and check project.
 PLEASE DO NOT EDIT EXISTING BILLS.
 Make manipulations only with bills that you've made yourself

 # Preview